FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 ### Scatter Charts

 ![Example of a Scatter Plot](/images/node-examples/ui-chart-scatter.png "Example of a Scatter Plot"){data-zoomable}
-*Example of a rendered scatter plot with a "time" x-axis.*
+*Example of a rendered Scatter Plot with a "time" x-axis.*

 We can also use "Series" to group points.
 Let's take an example with the following data set: